polybdenum/polybdenum.github.io/_posts/2025-09-07-x-design-notes-gadts.md

   (* No Bar case listed at all! *)
 ```

 However, this is definitely a step too far for X. The problem is again that there's no way to determine intent.
-If a case is omitted, it's not clear whether that is because the user intended it to not be handled, or whether the user intended it to "virtually" be present but refuted somehow, and in the latter case, it is not clear where or how they expected the refutation to be derived.
+If a case is omitted, it's not clear whether that is because the user intended it to not be handled, or whether the user intended it to "virtually" be present but refuted somehow.
+Without knowing the user's intent, there's no way to produce useful error messages, a core tenet of X.

+Part of the problem here is that OCaml requires variants to be explicitly typed, and requires them to point to a statically known type definition, but X does not.
+In fact, in X, you don't even need to use explicit variant type definitions at all.
+You can just write out the structural types by hand and get the same effect.
+This means that in X, *every single pattern match* is potentially a GADT, and the compiler has no way to know whether this is the case or not.
+Everything relies on type inference.

+Since X doesn't require explicit type definitions, *every single error message involving a pattern match* would have to be changed to point out the possibility that it might be an unhandled variant *or* it might be a case where the user intended the variant to be present but refuted (in which case they need to switch to the explicit syntax of the previous section *anyway*).
+This makes every single error message much more verbose, even though it will almost never actually be relevant or useful.

-Without knowing the user's intent, there's no way to produce useful error messages, a core tenet of X. Therefore, in X, if you intend a pattern to be handled by refutation, you need to add it to the `match` explicitly with a `.` on the right hand side.
+The flipside of not requiring explicit types like OCaml does is that everything has to rely on the *syntax* instead to determine intent.
+Therefore, in X, if you intend a pattern to be handled by refutation, you need to add it to the `match` explicitly with a `.` on the right hand side.

 # VII.
 Conclusion

 Despite their scary name, GADTs are relatively simple conceptually.
 At the core, it's just a feature for implicitly adding type witnesses to variant values.
-However, like many features in OCaml, it does bring a lot of design headaches along with it.
-Some of the tradeoffs I've proposed here might be controversial, but I think it's the best compromise between having a simple and elegant type system and having behavior similar OCaml.
+However, it does bring a lot of design headaches along with it because OCaml has different design constraints than X does and the gap cannot always be cleanly bridged.
+Some of the tradeoffs I've proposed here might be controversial, but I think it's the best compromise between preserving X's strong type inference guarantees and having behavior similar to OCaml.

 {{series_footer}}